jundalisay/spblist/content/en/material/age-universe.md

 <!-- surprisingly many galaxies, galaxies that are surprisingly smooth, surprisingly small and surprisingly old. -->

+To this we add earlier surprises from cosmic microwave background (CMB) data:

+3. Gravitational waves did not exist in the CMB
+4. The temperature differences in the CMB did not have much variety

 ![Galaxy](/photos/physics/galaxy.jpg)

-The cause of the surprise was the false materialist belief called **The Big Bang Theory** which says that the universe began as a mass of singularity that exploded to create spacetime and the current galaxies.
+The cause of these surprises was the false materialist belief called **The Big Bang Theory** which says that the universe began as a mass of singularity that exploded to create spacetime and the current galaxies.

 Such a theory would lead to the following assumptions:
 - There should be more galaxies at a certain region of the universe compared to others
 - Old galaxies should be bigger than new ones
+- Gravitational waves should be present because there is expansion and therefore a fabric of spacetime
+- There should be more temperature differences because of the expansion

-Such assumptions were destroyed by the findings of the James Webb Telescope which could detect red-shift, and thus, get more information about distant galaxies.
+Such assumptions were destroyed by the findings of:
+- the James Webb Telescope which could detect red-shift, and thus, get more information about distant galaxies
+- the Planck satellite which detected the CMB

 ## The Cause of the Error: Confusing Time with Light